 Visit Moab Giants – Dinosaur Discovery Museum

 The newest dinosaur museum in Utah is a great place to take the family.
-The Moab Giants has both indoor and outdoor exhibits, along with a cafe and a 5D aquarium experience inside.
+The Moab Giants has both indoor and outdoor dinosaur tracks exhibits, along with a cafe and a 5D aquarium experience inside.
 The kids will love it.

 Visit Rotary Park – East Side of Moab